-Many dental offices use traditional X-rays to gather this information; at Dr. William Linger's office, Dr. Linger makes use of the newest and most advanced implant placement system available, the X-Guide.
+Many dental offices use traditional X-rays to gather this information; at Dr. William Linger's office, Dr. Linger uses 3D Cone Beam CT imaging and the newest and most advanced combined with implant placement system available, the X-Guide.

 Once the precise location in the jaw has been targeted, the actual surgery begins.
 The root implant, which is a small titanium post, is inserted into the bone socket of the missing tooth.
 Although this does involve some surgical cutting, dental implant microsurgery, such as that performed at Dr. Linger's office, greatly reduces the size and severity of incisions.

 Over time, as the jawbone heals from the surgery, it will gradually grow around the root implant, thereby anchoring it to the jaw, like a socket anchoring a pedestal to the ground.
 This process is known as osseointegration.